• Free shipping on all orders

 frog divider hepper

 Let’s get this out of the way: frogs aren’t the pet for you if you want a cuddle buddy.
 The species on this list, though, are the more amiable ones that are more likely to tolerate a small amount of handling.
 Every frog, like every dog, has its own threshold for human contact, and it’s important to get to know your frog a bit before handling them.
-Last but not least, washing your hands and wearing gloves are essential to safely handling your pet frog regardless of species.
+Last but not least, washing your hands and wearing gloves is essential to safely handling your pet frog regardless of species.

 Featured Image Credit: Ami_atari-Shutterstock